tahoe-lafs/tahoe-lafs/docs/stats.rst

 and start it with "tahoe start $BASEDIR".
 Once running, the gatherer will write a FURL into $BASEDIR/stats_gatherer.furl .

+You can add use the --pickledir option to the above command to specify a directory where to put the statistics if you don't want them to be in $BASEDIR.

 To configure a Tahoe client/server node to contact the stats gatherer, copy this FURL into the node's tahoe.cfg file, in a section named "[client]", under a key named "stats_gatherer.furl", like so: